 There are different ways of viewing the edited text.
 I’ll walk you through my preferences.

 I highly recommend viewing edits in balloons.
 To do this, click Show in the Reviewing ribbon, then Balloons, then Always.
-This mode keeps the body of the document clean and straightforward because all deletions get moved from the main body to the right margin.
+This mode keeps the body of the document clean and straightforward.
 (If you’re following along and are in this mode now, you should see a trail of dots leading to a balloon in the right margin.)
 The alternative is to Show > Balloons > Only for Comments/Formatting.
 Switch to this mode now.
-This option often causes frustrations and leads to mistakes because the body of the document becomes cluttered with deletions showing as colored text with strikethrough, and changes, spacing, and punctuation marks can get lost in the sea of color.
+This option often causes frustrations and leads to mistakes because the body of the document becomes cluttered, and changes, spacing, and punctuation marks can get lost in the sea of color.
 Please return to Show > Balloons > Always for viewing the rest of this tutorial.

 By default you’re looking at this document in Final Showing Markup mode.
-You should see dots leading from a deleted portion of text to a notation in the right margin, like this, added text appears colored, and comments are fully visible in the right margin.
+You should see dots leading from a deleted portion of text to a notation in the right margin, added text appears colored, like this, and comments are fully visible in the right margin.
 A black vertical line should be visible in the left margin next to the line with deleted text.
 This serves as a visual cue that there is a change somewhere in that line, which is helpful for drawing attention to small changes like punctuation that may otherwise get missed at a glance.
 This is the viewing mode I would like you to use as you work through your edit.
 However, if you want to read a clean version of the document, select Final from the dropdown menu.

 Another major change that can affect the way you view edits is to view the document in Reading Layout instead of Print Layout.
 You can access this by clicking View in the toolbar at the top of Word and then selecting Reading Layout or by clicking the icon in the lower left corner of the screen (shown left).